XOR-LIFE/node-production/README.md

 4. Bind to all (Step 2 Alternative):

-If you still can't acces externally your database, consider bind to all (i my self do so).
+If you still can't access externally your database, consider bind to all (I, my self do so).

 * Replace `127.0.0.1` with `0.0.0.0`
 ```